Glendurgan Garden, near Falmouth

 The laurel maze and Giant's stride are popular with children and make Glendurgan worth visiting with all the family.

 The garden is just one of a cluster of gardens in this area of Cornwall.
-Just use our interactive map to see the others.

 NT Glendurgan Gardens opening times Opening Times 2021 - see latest information by visiting website.